riiyu7/Love-Tic-Tac-Toe/TESTING.md

 # Testing

-Welcome, in this file I will discuss in this file the testing I have completed to ensure that all elements are tested and are responsive across diffrent devices.
+Welcome to TESTING.md.
+I will discuss in this file the testing I have completed to ensure that all elements are tested and are responsive across different devices.

 Return back to the [README.md](README.md) file.